c0rv4x/project-black/README.md

 ![Filtering](https://i.imgur.com/4sxDYlX.png)

 You can aggregate different filters using the field shown above.
-Type the filter (there is a helper for that) and press **Shift + Enter**
+Type the filter you want (there is a helper for that) and press **Shift + Enter**

 ![Applied filters](https://i.imgur.com/ZdRsSjp.png)